openharmony/docs/en/application-dev/reference/apis/js-apis-sensor.md

 getAltitude(seaPressure: number, currentPressure: number, callback: AsyncCallback&lt;number&gt;): void

 Obtains the altitude at which the device is located based on the sea-level atmospheric pressure and the current atmospheric pressure.
-This API uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Sensors.Sensor